Omni Calculator logo

 While you're here, you might like to take some time to look at our other caffeine-filled tools.
 Assess the amount of coffee you need and find out what a lethal dose of caffeine is by using Omni coffee calculator and caffeine calculator, respectively.

-How to calculate French press ratio?
+How do I calculate French press ratio?

 The typical French press coffee to water ratio is 1:12.
 It means that for every 1 g of coffee, we'll need 12 mL of water.